efarish/portfolio/research/genre/README.md

 The dataset used for training were pre-extracted features released with paper mentioned above.
 The features consist of a number of audio spectra including Fourier transforms, Mel-frequence cepstral coefficients (MFCC) and Chroma CQT.
 These spectra were summarized into 7 summary statistics: Kurtosis, max value, min value, mean, median, skew, and standard deviation.
 These are the features used to train the models.

 Below is a summary of the MLP performances by dataset.
-Auto-encoders were used in an attempt to reduce the number of features used during training and are labeled as "AE" below.
+Auto-encoders were used in an attempt to reduce the number of features used during training and are labeled as "Enc" below.

 ![mlp](https://github.com/efarish/portfolio/assets/165571745/e945ed1b-ef03-4229-adf6-e08de36c58bb)